 International Mountain Guides is the oldest and most respected high-altitude guide service in the world and has been operating successfully since 1975.
 In choosing IMG for your Aconcagua climb, you are going with the highest quality expedition, the most capable and qualified guides, and a highly personalized guide service that strives to limit risk and maximize success while conducting a fun, memorable team climb.

 International Mountain Guides has been guiding on Aconcagua continuously for longer than any other guide service.
-In fact we were one of the first companies to pioneer the Relinchos Valley route more than twenty years ago when there was almost no one on Aconcagua.
-We also had some of the first guides in the Guanacos Valley almost a decade ago and ever since.
+In fact, we were one of the first companies to pioneer the Relinchos Valley route more than thirty years ago when there was almost no one on Aconcagua.
+We also had some of the first guides in the Guanacos Valley.

-Over the course of more than 20 years IMG has had one of the highest, if not the highest success rates for reaching the top.
-We are pleased to announce we had a nearly 80% success rate on Aconcagua last year; this is approximately twice the summit success rate for all Aconcagua climbers, and substantially higher than other guide services.
+Over the course of almost 40 years IMG has had one of the highest, if not the highest success rates for reaching the top.
 The reason our success rate is so high is not an accident.
 We intentionally do not run dozens of Aconcagua expeditions a year, nor do we run hundreds of clients through our program.
 We focus on a personalized, professional experience.
 We want to build a relationship with our clients and give them the best possible service, with the highest chance of success.
 Also, our guides simply love to summit!
 There IS a difference between our expeditions and those of other guide services.
 We welcome you to look more closely at what we offer and see why we are the company for you »